Strategy: The Apostolic Cycle

 In each of these areas, churches must pattern their ministries after the apostles’ ministries.

-5. However, ministry methods will vary.
+However, ministry methods will vary.
 A method is a particular way of accomplishing a task.
-As is relates to The Apostolic Cycle, knowing which methods to use requires the wise application of biblical truths in unique settings and with unique people.
+As it relates to the Apostolic Cycle, knowing which methods to use requires the wise application of biblical truths in unique settings and with unique people.
 There are different methods for accomplishing clear, biblical mandates in Scripture, and these methods (or unique approaches) include:

-How we make initial contact with target audiences (such as serving others within our neighborhoods or addressing university students in public forums).
+how we engage target audiences (such as serving others within our neighborhoods or addressing university students in public forums),

-Which resources we use to explain the gospel to non-Christians, to establish new believers in the faith, and to train leaders.
+which resources we use to explain the gospel to non-Christians, to establish new believers in the faith, and to train leaders, and

-For each of the core commitments, how do we want it to be expressed in our churches?
+For each of the core commitments, how will we express it in our churches?

 The Triune God of the Bible (Father, Son, and Holy Spirit)